-The start-up founders of Toposens from Munich are developing 3D ultrasound sensors to give machines and homes the power of echolocation.
+The start-up founders of MEYSENS (formerly known as Toposens) from Munich are developing 3D ultrasound sensors to give machines and homes the power of echolocation.
 This technology will also be important for autonomous driving.

 Something unusual is underway in a back-courtyard office in Munich.
-While Rinaldo Persichini alternates between holding up two plastic bottles and a section of drainpipe or placing them on the ground, Alexander Rudoy stands in front of a laptop and tracks the movements on screen.
+Alexander Rudoy stands in front of a laptop and tracks the movements on screen.
 A shiny green coordinate system can be viewed against a black background, recalling geometry classes at school: three axes open up a three-dimensional space.
 Three objects move inside, appearing as green spots of different sizes.

-This process playing out on German start-up Toposens’ premises is intended to grant “vision” to machines, buildings and robots.
+This process playing out on German start-up MEYSENS premises is intended to grant “vision” to machines, buildings and robots.
 The two entrepreneurs are testing how well hardware and software can collaborate.
 “You can imagine the screen as a car’s field of vision, the two bottles as other cars on the road and the pipe as a person at the edge of the roadway,” explains the system’s inventor, Alexander Rudoy.
 The technology behind this is located in a box about the size of two small smartphones, one on top of the other.
 Since then, development has been going on.
-In June 20108, a much smaller version of the product – a lightweigh of about 20 grammes in the size of a box of matches – has come on the market.
-It can now also be delivered in large quantities.
+In June 2018, the sensor came onto the market much smaller - weighing about 20 grams and the size of a matchbox - and could also be supplied in larger quantities.

-Compared with existing, one-dimensional ultrasound sensors, Toposens’ innovative sensor system has a significant advantage: it analyses the environment in three dimensions.
-“For instance, conventional parking assistance systems in cars only record one-dimensional data, making precise manoeuvring difficult in tight parking spaces,” Bahnemann says.
-The new development also offers benefits beyond those of camera and laser technologies, he adds: “Darkness, fog, wind and sun do not interrupt the ultrasound, whereas the weather heavily affects cameras and lasers.”
-In addition, the Toposens technology does not collect any personal data, an important consideration in terms of privacy and data protection.
+Compared with existing, one-dimensional ultrasound sensors, MEYSENS’ innovative sensor system has a significant advantage: it analyses the environment in three dimensions.
+In addition, the MEYSENS technology does not collect any personal data, an important consideration in terms of privacy and data protection.
 Instead, anonymous movement data is recorded.

-The offices at Munich-based start-up Toposens can get pretty lively.
+The offices at Munich-based start-up MEYSENS can get pretty lively.
 Staff here get to think, tinker with tools, debate and have fun.

 Shortly before completing his studies in 2014, Rudoy went to the university’s business incubator to seek advice.
 By chance, he met fellow student Rinaldo Persichini there (known to everyone as Aldo).
 Aldo also had an idea.
 “But Alex’s was better,” he ventures: “I gave up on mine and we worked together to develop his further.”
 For weeks, the two engineers tinkered away in a flatshare to make the first prototypes.
 It became clear to them that they required some business acumen if they wanted to build a company properly.
 So they took the stage at a conference for start-up entrepreneurs, sharing their vision and their search for a management expert.
 Tobias Bahnemann was sitting in the audience and was instantly convinced.
 “The Fourth Industrial Revolution is a huge topic for the future,” Bahnemann states.
 The 29-year-old had just moved from Münster to Munich with his girlfriend and was looking for a job following his degree in business administration.
 He approached the two engineers, after which point everything moved at lightning pace.

-In 2015, the three young professionals founded Toposens, and received the EXIST Business Start-up Grant from Germany’s Federal Ministry for Economic Affairs and Energy and the European Social Fund.
+In 2015, the young professionals founded the then Toposens, and received the EXIST Business Start-up Grant from Germany’s Federal Ministry for Economic Affairs and Climate Action and the European Social Fund.
 At first, they worked from home and coordinated over Skype, before moving together into a small space in the business incubator building.
-For a year and a half now, they have been working in their own 150-square-metre office with a staff that has increased to 12 employees.

 The location looks exactly how one might imagine a start-up to look.
 The premises contain a seating area, a kitchen unit, a refreshment bar and (often) an experimental set-up like the one with the bottles and drainpipes to test out the technology.
 Straight ahead in the developers’ office, tables are pushed together to form an island, with mountains of cables and tools next to the monitors and keyboards.
 A 3D printer sits in an open cabinet.
-Even more tools and small parts fill the table against the wall – a true DIY workbench over which Rinaldo Persichini often busies himself.
+Even more tools and small parts fill the table against the wall.

-“I very clearly see myself as a developer,” says the 31-year-old, handling a soldering iron.
-Even as a child, he reports that he preferred “knocking some contraption together” over playing outside.
-Things were different for co-founder Alexander Rudoy, who notes: “My goal was always to start up a company.”
+Co-founder Alexander Rudoy explains: “My goal was always to start up a company.”
 As a result, the division of labour was clear from the outset.
 While Rudoy works to improve the core technology, Bahnemann attends to business operations.
 Both are Managing Directors.
-Persichini is in charge of development and implements customer requests from the development projects.

 The described project contributes to the following United Nationsʼ Sustainable Development Goals